unjs/ofetch/README.md

 ```

 > [!TIP]
-> For security reasons, the maximum number of retries will be capped at 25.
+> To mitigate the risk of overloading resources, the number of retries is capped at 25.

 ## ✔️ Timeout